History of Bad Bunny in Timeline

 October 13, 2023: Release of Nadie Sabe Lo Que Va a Pasar Mañana

-On October 13, 2023, Bad Bunny released his album Nadie Sabe Lo Que Va a Pasar Mañana, which consists of 22 tracks, after weeks of teasers and rumors.
+On October 13, 2023, Bad Bunny released his new album, "Nadie Sabe Lo Que Va a Pasar Mañana", which features 22 tracks, after weeks of teasers and rumors.

 2023: GLAAD Vanguard Award

-In 2023, Bad Bunny was recognized by GLAAD with the Vanguard Award for allyship, presented by Ricky Martin, for his support of gay and transgender Latinos and embrace of drag culture.
+In 2023, Bad Bunny was recognized by GLAAD with the Vanguard Award for allyship, presented by Ricky Martin, for his support of gay and transgender Latinos and his embrace of drag culture.

-September 2024: Relationship end with Kendall Jenner
+September 2024: Break from Kendall Jenner

-Since September 2024, Bad Bunny and Kendall Jenner have taken a 'step back' from each other and are no longer dating.
+Since September 2024, Bad Bunny and Kendall Jenner have "taken a step back" from each other and are no longer dating.

 October 2024: Criticism of Donald Trump